NateJ-coder/Meter-App/README.md

 **Bulk + Submeter Readings | Role-Separated | Audit-Friendly**

+**31/12/2025 update: We need cloud based storage, and we need to ensure that we aquire all records of meters, and update our system accordingly (from Zerilda).**

 A lightweight, audit-friendly web app to standardise monthly electricity meter readings for sectional title schemes using a **bulk supply meter** plus **unit submeters**.

 It replaces *"WhatsApp + spreadsheets + site runs"* with a clean, controlled workflow: